DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 1. Add folder (topmost icon)
 1. Add bookmark

-Which will prompt a modal form for you to fill.
+Both will prompt a modal form for you to fill.

-New bookmark/folder will be created inside currently selected directory.
+> New bookmark/folder will be created inside currently selected directory.

 <br />